fairDataSociety/fairdrive-theapp/docs/USER-GUIDE.md

 ## Creating an Account

-To use Fairdrive, you'll need to create an account.
+To use Fairdrive, you'll need to create an account using any of below options.
 Here's how:

 #### 1. Using Metamask
 1. Click Connect